Here's Why Grab Holdings Limited (GRAB) Fell More Than Broader Market

+Coming into today, shares of the company had gained 8.85% in the past month.
+In that same time, the Computer and Technology sector gained 14.93%, while the S&P 500 gained 9.71%.

-The upcoming earnings release of Grab Holdings Limited will be of great interest to investors.
-The company's earnings report is expected on May 4, 2026.
-It is anticipated that the company will report an EPS of $0.03, marking a 200% rise compared to the same quarter of the previous year.
-Our most recent consensus estimate is calling for quarterly revenue of $927.37 million, up 19.97% from the year-ago period.
+Market participants will be closely following the financial results of Grab Holdings Limited in its upcoming release.
+The company plans to announce its earnings on May 4, 2026.
+The company is predicted to post an EPS of $0.03, indicating a 200% growth compared to the equivalent quarter last year.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $927.37 million, up 19.97% from the year-ago period.

-For the full year, the Zacks Consensus Estimates project earnings of $0.09 per share and a revenue of $4.08 billion, demonstrating changes of +50% and +20.99%, respectively, from the preceding year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $0.09 per share and revenue of $4.08 billion, indicating changes of +50% and +20.99%, respectively, compared to the previous year.

-It is also important to note the recent changes to analyst estimates for Grab Holdings Limited.
-Such recent modifications usually signify the changing landscape of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the business outlook.
+Investors should also pay attention to any latest changes in analyst estimates for Grab Holdings Limited.
+Recent revisions tend to reflect the latest near-term business trends.
+Hence, positive alterations in estimates signify analyst optimism regarding the business and profitability.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 5.56% lower.
-Grab Holdings Limited is currently sporting a Zacks Rank of #4 (Sell).
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 5.56% decrease.
+Grab Holdings Limited is currently a Zacks Rank #4 (Sell).

-Valuation is also important, so investors should note that Grab Holdings Limited has a Forward P/E ratio of 49.53 right now.
-This represents a premium compared to its industry average Forward P/E of 19.72.
+Looking at valuation, Grab Holdings Limited is presently trading at a Forward P/E ratio of 47.76.
+This expresses a premium compared to the average Forward P/E of 19.47 of its industry.

-Investors should also note that GRAB has a PEG ratio of 1 right now.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-The Internet - Software industry had an average PEG ratio of 1.14 as trading concluded yesterday.
+We can also see that GRAB currently has a PEG ratio of 0.97.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+As the market closed yesterday, the Internet - Software industry was having an average PEG ratio of 1.14.

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry, currently bearing a Zacks Industry Rank of 85, finds itself in the top 35% echelons of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 88, which puts it in the top 37% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report